 - Google Analytics isn’t always accurate out-of-the-box and over time, mismanagement of filters, UTMs and referral sources can make it worse

-This means checking through your referral sources to make sure any traffic from search engines is being classed as “organic” and not “referral”.
+Checking that your traffic is organised appropriately means going through your referral sources to make sure any traffic from search engines is being classed as “organic” and not “referral”.
 This can be corrected with filters or the “Organic Search Sources” functionality.
 You’ll also want to check that your Google My Business listings have UTM parameters on the website links to enable traffic from them to be identified in Google Analytics as coming from a Google My Business listing and not just lumped in with all the other “organic” traffic.

 Talking about UTMs, we also covered how UTMs can really mess up your Google Analytics data if used incorrectly.
 Google Analytics understands where traffic to your site has come from by looking at the data transferred when a visitor arrives at your site.
 UTM codes on a link will overwrite this data.
 That means, if you are setting up your UTM codes wrong and omit a crucial bit like the “medium” portion then Google Analytics will just label the medium as “not set” for traffic arriving from that link.